 First, admission to the program is competitive.
-Therefore, any evaluation of application materials (like transcripts etc.) or suggestions related to a student’s application are not intended to be guarantees.
-They are recommendations from the Office of Ph.D.
+Therefore, any evaluation of application materials (like transcripts etc.) or suggestions related to a student’s application are recommendations from the Office of Ph.D.
 Studies concerning how to put forward a compelling application for the Ph.D.
 Committee.

-Ultimately, it is the student’s responsibility to distinguish themselves in the following areas:
+Ultimately, it is the student’s responsibility to distinguish himself or herself in the following areas:

 |NT Survey I, II (6hrs.)||Doctrine Survey I, II (6hrs.)|

 |OT Survey I, II (6hrs.)||Church History I, II (6hrs.)|

 |Greek I, II (6-9hrs.)*||Hermeneutics (3hrs.)|